XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Methodology

 Our goal is to build a versatile and generalist Vision-Language-Action (VLA) model that controls diverse robotic embodiments across tasks.
 At each inference step $t$, the policy $\pi$ receives a language instruction $\blang$ and multimodal observations $\bobs = \langle \bcamera, \bmea \rangle$, where $\bcamera \in \mathbb{R}^{K \times 3 \times H \times W}$ denotes $K$ RGB images from external or robot-mounted cameras, and $\bmea$ represents proprioceptive states.
 The model then predicts the next action $\hat{\baction} = \pi(\blang, \bobs)$ in terms of joint positions and gripper commands.

-We introduce \textbf{\ourmethod}, a scalable framework for VLA learning across robots, tasks, and environments (Figure~\ref{fig:xr1_overview}).
-Training proceeds in three stages.
-First, we learn a dual-branch VQ-VAE that encodes visual dynamics and robot motion into a shared discrete latent space, and extract the \emph{Unified Vision-Motion Codes (UVMC)}.
-In the second stage, these codes serve as supervision for large-scale pretraining of a policy on cross-embodiment datasets, enabling generalization across different robots and task distributions.
-Finally, the pretrained policy is fine-tuned on multi-task data collected from the target embodiment, which adapts the model to embodiment-specific dynamics and improves task success rates.
-This progressive design, including unified representation learning, cross-embodiment pretraining, and task-specific post-training, achieves both scalability and adaptability.
+We introduce \textbf{\ourmethod}, a scalable framework for cross-robot VLA learning (Figure~\ref{fig:xr1_overview}), structured in three stages.
+First, we learn a dual-branch VQ-VAE to encode visual dynamics and robot motion into a unified discrete latent space, yielding \emph{Unified Vision-Motion Codes (UVMC)}.
+In the second stage, these codes supervise large-scale pre-training on cross-embodiment datasets for broad generalization.
+Finally, the policy is fine-tuned on target embodiment data to adapt to specific dynamics and improve success rates.
+By progressing from the unified representation to task-specific refinement, this design ensures scalability and adaptability.